-- ➤ The proposal will not harm the character and appearance of the building or local landscape context - ➤ The design, layout and intensity of use of the building will not cause unacceptable reduction in the amenity of neighbouring occupiers or the residential amenity of the locality - ➤ The proposal will not cause unacceptable highway problems or result in on street parking problems - ➤ Internal and external amenity space, refuse storage and car and bicycle parking will be provided at an appropriate quantity and will be at a high standard so as not to harm visual amenity - ➤ The proposal will not result in a overconcentration of HMOs in any one area of Newport that would change the character of the neighbourhood or create an imbalance in the local community.
+- The proposal will not harm the character and appearance of the building or local landscape context - The design, layout and intensity of use of the building will not cause unacceptable reduction in the amenity of neighbouring occupiers or the residential amenity of the locality - The proposal will not cause unacceptable highway problems or result in on street parking problems - Internal and external amenity space, refuse storage and car and bicycle parking will be provided at an appropriate quantity and will be at a high standard so as not to harm visual amenity - The proposal will not result in an over concentration of HMOs in any one area of Newport that would change the character of the neighbourhood or create an imbalance in the local community.

-These Policies conform to Telford & Wrekin Local Plan Policies SP2 Newport, SP4 Sustainable Development, HO1 Housing Requirements, HO7 Specialist Housing, BE5 Conservation Areas, BE6 Buildings of Local Interest, C3 Impact of Development on Highways, C4 Design of Roads and Streets, C5 Design of Parking, NE1 Bio-Diversity and Geo-Diversity and NE2 Trees, Hedgerows and Woodlands.
+These Policies conform to the emerging Telford & Wrekin Local Plan Policies SP2 Newport, SP4 Sustainable Development,

+HO1 Housing Requirements, HO7 Specialist Housing, BE5 Conservation Areas, BE6 Buildings of Local Interest, C3 Impact of Development on Highways, C4 Design of Roads and Streets, C5 Design of Parking, NE1 Biodiversity and Geodiversity and NE2 Trees, Hedgerows and Woodlands.
+The Policies also conform to Telford & Wrekin Core Strategy (2007) policies CS1, CS6 CS7, CS14 and CS15 and the saved policies of the Wrekin Local Plan (2000) and the Shropshire and Telford & Wrekin joint Structure Plan (2002).